Reversible canted persistent spin textures with large spin splitting in two-dimensional ferroelectric bilayer WTe$_{2}$

+Here, we discuss a possible application of the ferroelectric bilayer WTe$_{2}$ in terms of the reversible canted PST.
+One of the potential applications is using the present system as a barrier in a tunnel junction with a ferromagnetic electrode to observe a tunneling anomalous Hall effect (TAHE) controlled by the switchable ferroelectric polarization \cite{Su_Jing}.
+Here, tunneling electron through the ferroelectric barrier with a sizable SOC strength leads to an imbalance in the number of the transmitted electron with opposite transverse momenta.
+Accordingly, a transfer charge current is induced manifesting the TAHE.
+When ferroelectric polarization of the barrier is reversed, the change sign of the SOC parameters is achieved as dictated by the reversing of the canted PST.
+As a result, the change sign of the anomalous Hall conductance can be detected, thus enabling a nonvolatile electric field control of the TAHE.

-Finally, we comment on the main difference of the PST found in the present system with that observed on various 2D materials with in-plane ferroelectricity such as WO$_{2}$Cl$_{2}$ \cite{Ai2019}, Ga$XY$($X$=Se, Te; $Y$=Cl, Br, I) \cite{Absor2021a, Absor2021b}, hybrid perovskite benzyl ammonium lead-halide \cite {Jia}, and group-IV monochalcogenide \cite{Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020}.
-In these materials, the spin textures are symmetrically driven by the in-plane mirror (or glide in-plane mirror) $M_{xy}$ symmetry of the $C_{2v}$ point group, leading to the fully out-of-plane PST that is similar to the [110]-Dresselhaus model observed in the semiconductor QW \cite{Bernevig}.
-However, such a peculiar PST can be destroyed by breaking the $M_{xy}$ through the application of the electric field perpendicular to the 2D material surface.
-In fact, the breaking of the PST by the electric field has been previously reported on 2D material group IV monochalcogeide, thus limiting the spintronics functionality.
-In contrast, for our systems, the canted PST is enforced by the out-of-plane mirror symmetry $M_{yz}$ of the $C_{s}$ point group.
-Since the $M_{yz}$ is invariant under the out-of-plane electric field, the robust and stable PST is achieved [see Figs. 5(a)-(b)], thus the present system is more beneficial for spintronics applications.
+Next, we highlight the main difference of the reversible canted PST found in the present system with the reversible PST observed on various 2D materials with in-plane ferroelectricity such as WO$_{2}$Cl$_{2}$ \cite{Ai2019}, Ga$XY$($X$ = Se, Te; $Y$ = Cl, Br, I) \cite{Absor2021a, Absor2021b}, hybrid perovskite benzyl ammonium lead-halide \cite{Jia}, and group-IV monochalcogenide \cite{Absor2021c, Absor2019a, Anshory2020, Absor2019b, Lee2020}.
+In these materials, the fully out-of-plane PST are symmetrically driven by the in-plane mirror (or glide in-plane mirror) $M_{xy}$ symmetry of the $C_{2v}$ point group, which can be reversed by switching the orientation of the in-plane ferroelectric polarization.
+However, such a reversible PST can be destroyed by breaking the $M_{xy}$ through the application of the electric field perpendicular to the 2D material surface.
+In fact, the breaking of the PST by the out-of-plane electric field has been previously reported on 2D group IV monochalcogeide \cite{JagodaIOP, Absor2021c}, thus limiting the spintronics functionality.
+In contrast, for our systems, the reversible canted PST is enforced by the out-of-plane mirror symmetry $M_{yz}$ of the $C_{s}$ point group, which is controllable by the out-of-plane ferroelectric polarization.
+Since the $M_{yz}$ is invariant under the out-of-plane electric field, the robust and stable PST is achieved [see Figs. 6(a)-(b)], thus the present system is more beneficial for spintronics applications.